 Chaired by EcoVentures International

 Interested in exploring how concepts of resilience are/can be applied to make market systems more dynamic and inclusive, even in the face of market, political, and climatic stresses and shocks?
 Join us for a discussion of the Resiliency Framework, funded by USAID’s Center for Resilience, and take a closer look at its application in both cyclone-ravaged Mozambique and Kenyan conflict zones.
 Learn how to redesign and monitor systemic change interventions that are more durable, contextual, cost-effective, and better align market systems thinking and resilience concepts.

 Making Market Systems Work for 69 Million Forcibly Displaced People

 Chaired by Relief International

 The Private Sector and Protection - these two 'Ps' do not often go together, but by using a market systems approach, the private sector and protection actors have found pathways for sustainable models to support resilience for the most vulnerable.
 Join us for an engaging armchair chat with private sector actors and protection experts to explore how vulnerable populations, especially forcibly displaced people, are leveraging markets for resilience in Asia and the Middle East.
 With the rising number of today's 69 million displaced persons worldwide, the need to learn how we can promote markets systems approaches to work for them is greater than ever.

 This track will explore how gender relations - the relation of power between men and women - are a critical factor in women's economic empowerment and influence resilience strategies at the household and community levels.
-The committee is interested in exploring gender approaches around: increasing investment in the face of risk; strategies for risk reduction; facilitating risk preparedness; and responding positively and proactively when a shock hits.
+The sessions in this track will explore gender approaches around: increasing investment in the face of risk; strategies for risk reduction; facilitating risk preparedness; and responding positively and proactively when a shock hits.